-The genuine occupational requirement defence to a discrimination claim allows schools to set conditions on whom they employ, and can rely on genuine occupational requirments (GOR) as a defence.
+The genuine occupational requirement defense to a discrimination claim allows schools to set conditions on whom they employ, and can rely on genuine occupational requirements (GOR) as a defense.
 Tamara Ludlow explains

 Employment equality regulations on religion or belief and sexual orientation became law in 2003.
 At first there were few cases brought under the new law, but the last 18 months have seen a series of cases, which allows us to examine the scope of the 2003 regulations through judicial decisions.